mangdangroboticsclub/mini_pupper_2_bsp/RPiCamera/README.md

 ![camera_all](/imgs/camera_all.jpg)

-## Step2: Install the camera driver and configure Raspberry Pi
+## Step2: Install the camera driver and configure Raspberry Pi on Mini Pupper

 ```bash
 cd ~/mini_pupper_2_bsp/RPiCamera  # To RPiCamera directory